 One of the people who has best developed this metaphor is the sociologist Erving Goffman, particularly in his book ‘The Presentation of Self in Everyday Life’.
 His ‘dramaturgical’ analysis of social interaction distinguishes between front and back stage behaviour.
 The goal of our performance as human beings is to be accepted by the audience.

 As we develop we learn to play the role of ‘ourselves’.
 By the time we become adults we should, in theory, have become aware of who we are and how we should act.
 Hence being a teenager involves a lot of self-consciousness and shame.
 Teenagers shame each other, ridiculing each other’s pretensions and pretences.
 In my own cultural background (the north of England) ‘getting ideas above your station’ was scorned.
 A common source of shame is being exposed as fancying someone, wanting what you can’t have.
-Celebrating shame, enjoying one’s exclusion has long been a central element in youth culture, the deathless popularity of figures such as Morrissey and Jim Morrison attests.
+Celebrating shame, enjoying one’s exclusion has long been a central element in youth culture, as the deathless popularity of figures such as Morrissey and Jim Morrison attests.
 Shut out of mainstream society, disaffected teenagers develop their own theatrical rituals and codes.

 I have always admired people who surpass those fledgling anxieties about being who they want to be, who write their own scripts and improvise without fear.
 Two prominent examples died this year: Prince and Bowie.
 A less commercially recognised example is Momus, who has written very perceptively and eloquently about the English tendency to anticipate and thereby ward off shame by deprecating oneself*.
 The artist Grayson Perry, in his Reith Lectures of 2013, talked with his customary brazen wit and charm about the risks young people take in declaring themselves ‘artists’.
 Creating one’s own character can be a hazardous undertaking, but going off-script is essential for living a meaningful life**.